open-risk/openNPL/docs/source/installation.rst

 Installation via Docker
 -----------------------
 Installation via docker is recommended as it provides a streamlined and fast setup of an openNPL instance.
-Scroll further down for :ref:`Manual installation from sources`
+If you do not want to use docker scroll further down for :ref:`Manual installation from sources`

 Install Docker
 ~~~~~~~~~~~~~~

-.. note:: A working docker installation is required first!
-Docker is available for many platforms (Windows, MacOS, Linux), follow the installation instructions `here <https://docs.docker.com/engine/install/>`_.
+.. note:: A working docker installation is required!
+Docker is available for many operating systems and platforms (Windows, MacOS, Linux, running on Intel/AMD or ARM chipsets among others).
+Follow the installation instructions `here <https://docs.docker.com/engine/install/>`_.

 Once the installation is complete, make sure the docker service is running by testing that you can run the docker *'hello-world'* application.